Siege of Pouancé (1432): French counterattack and continuation of the siege

-As early as 9 January, Ambroise de Loré attempted a diversionary maneuver with part of the garrison of La Guerche and attacked the Manoir du Plessis-Guérif in Pire, which belonged to Jacques Bonenfant, John V's chamberlain.
+As early as 9 January, Ambrois de Loré attempted a diversionary maneuver with part of the garrison of La Guerche and attacked the Manoir du Plessis-Guérif in Pire, which belonged to Jacques Bonenfant, John V's chamberlain.
 George Riguemen's company was there.
 The surprise attack killed George Bonenfant, Jacques' brother, and left George Riguemen injured, who lost most of his company.
 The English were taken prisoner and the castle looted and burned.
 The duke then entered into a great fury.

-The garrisons stationed in the towns of La Guerche, Craon, and Chateau-Gontier were under the authority of the Duke of Alençon.
+The garrisons stationed in the towns of La Guerche, Croutia, and Chateau-Gontier were under the authority of the Duke of Alençon.
 They joined the fighting with many victorious skirmishes against the enemy companies.

 The Duke of Alençon began to seek support.
 He received some from the Duke of Bourbon and some other allied lords, who sent him two thousand men-at-arms, to which was added the garrison of Chateau-Gontier.
 With these troops he thought himself able to break the siege of Pouancé.
-The Duke of Brittany, having heard of this project, sent for additional troops from Marcille and Chateaubriant.
+The Duke of Brittany, having heard of this project, sent for additional troops from Michelle and Chateaubriant.
 When the French appeared at sight of the besieged city, they were repulsed and pursued.